-It's Not Really a Struggle to Find Good Male Role Models
+It's Not a Struggle to Find Good Male Role Models

 And, it’s time we got our heads screwed on straight about the ”patriarchy.”

-This is not part of my book-length memoir An Ordinary Disaster—but if you dig my writing, be sure to check that out.
+This piece isn’t part of my book-length memoir An Ordinary Disaster—but if you dig my writing, be sure to check that out.

-I’m kinda tired of people saying that there’s a “struggle to find male role models,” or that we’re somehow still stuck with just two ways of seeing men—either the over-macho post-war (and now highly disgruntled) “breadwinner,” or the under-sexed, unsexy, and largely undesired post-feminist ‘sensitive man.’
-I feel like both the author of the piece I linked to above, and the WaPo opinion piece that he was commenting on are missing out on the fact there are actually plenty of good male role models around these days, even if our masculine archetypes haven’t quite caught up.
+People, it’s time to stop going around saying that it’s a “struggle to find male role models,” or that we’re somehow still stuck with just ‘two ways’ of seeing men—either the macho ‘breadwinner’ that originally emerged from the 1950’s and is increasingly—and rightfully—unhappy about his inability to earn a satisfying amount of bread, or the under-sexed, unsexy, and largely undesired post-feminist ‘sensitive man’ whose, according to the Onion’s tounge-in-cheek reporting, have been deployed to the southern border to repel migrants with their social awkwardness and ill-fitting clothes.
+I feel like both the author of the piece I linked to above and the “Men are Lost” WaPo opinion piece by Christine Emba that he was commenting on are purposefully overlooking the fact there are actually plenty of good male role models around these days, even if our stereotypes about masculinity haven’t quite caught up.

-Contrary to sensationalism that may give the appearance of, but fails to actually serve the cause of advancing masculinity, there is no lack of role models for a new and better masculinity.
-Rather than continually decry how the “digital audience capture dynamics skew so many to the extremes,” (I mean, who gives a fuck—and, complaining is always boring anyhow, and, tell me something I don’t already know) or replaying retread criticisms of those extremes (which are no longer current anyhow), we should be actively discussing the many, varied, and quite present examples of new masculinity that are all around us.
+Contrary to these sensationalist accounts that may give the appearance of, but fail to actually serve the cause of advancing the discourse, I would argue that there are no lack of role models for high-quality masculinity.
+Rather than continually decry how the “digital audience capture dynamics skew so many to the extremes,” (I mean, of course they do, that’s the air we all breathe these days) or replaying retread criticisms of those extremes (which are no longer current anyhow), why not spend our precious tiem lifting up the many, varied, and quite present examples of positive masculinity that are all around us?

-Before I cite some examples, we have to clear something up about “the patriarchy,” because, like “gentrification,” the big P is often cited as some nefarious force that is also somehow so nebulous as to escape any sensible definition.
-It often appears that most of us still live with the received idea that “the patriarchy” was some sort of ancient conspiracy designed from on high, and specifically to elevate men, and to oppress women.
+Before I cite some examples, we have to clear something up about the “patriarchy,” because, like “gentrification,” the big P is often cited as some nefarious force that is also somehow so nebulous as to escape any meaningful definition.
+Most of us still live with the received idea that “the patriarchy” was some sort of ancient conspiracy designed from on high, specifically to elevate men and to oppress women.

 Many have worked hard to counter this pervasive, simplistic—and, I would say, impossible—gloss, including celebrated and widely varied feminist writers including bell hooks1, Robert Jensen2, Gerda Lerner3, Warren Farrell4, Grayson Perry5, Justin Baldoni6, Traver Boehm7, Frank Pittman8, and Liz Plank9, just to name a few.
-A real read of this history will reveal that the word “patriarchy” is best understood as a backwards-looking descriptor of a broad cultural thread which defies simplistic encapsulation, as opposed to some sort of top-down initiative that is somehow the cause of the symptoms being described.
+A real reading of this history will reveal that the word “patriarchy” is best understood as a backwards-looking descriptor of a broad cultural thread which defies simplistic encapsulation, as opposed to some sort of top-down initiative.

-One point of view to consider is, my friend Kim Stanley Robinson’s argument11 (as articulated in this interview) that, whether we’re talking about technology, the environment, or our culture in general, “It's not a smart thing we've done now, but on the other hand, a lot of that happened by accident. …You try to understand the world.
-You try to get more control over it.
-You try to create more comfort, more pleasure.
-You do these things out of positive motivations. …then the side effects, or the negative effects of doing good things hit.
-And sometimes they can be overwhelming and all of the good that we've done can collapse under the side effects of the bad.
-Now, at that point, you do have a choice to make—and it's a moral choice.”
-Basically, we were all doing our best at the time, we got what we got as we went along, and rather than spend more time lamenting the past, we’d be better served by working on what’s next.
+Regardless, I appreciate Kim Stanley Robinson’s point of view that, whether we’re talking about technology, the environment, or our culture in general, “It's not a smart thing we've done now, but on the other hand, a lot of that happened by accident.”11 Basically, we were all doing our best at the time, we got what we got as we went along, and rather than spend more time lamenting the past, we’d be better served by working on what’s next.

-Patriarchy oppresses all of us because the central mechanism of patriarchy is power—that is, power over others—and patriarchy is indiscriminate in how it expresses itself in power relationships.
-Even while women live with the reality of the parts of patriarchy that do specifically oppress women, men live with the reality that initiation into patriarchal masculinity “requires losing ones authentic voice,”12 “…the sacrifice of relationship in order to have ‘relationships,’”12 and the acceptance of lifelong competition with all other men in a “paradigm that creates unnoticed consent to a hierarchy of power11”—all of which are contrary to connection, and to freedom—and therefore aligned with anxiety and depression.
+Men live with the reality that initiation into patriarchal masculinity “requires losing ones authentic voice,”12 “…the sacrifice of relationship in order to have ‘relationships,’”12 and the acceptance of lifelong competition with all other men in a “paradigm that creates unnoticed consent to a hierarchy of power11”—all of which are contrary to connection, and to freedom—and, among other things, therefore aligned with anxiety and depression.

 Our culture oppresses—and depresses—one another.
 That’s why so many men are unhappy.
-We created a world that is trying to kill us.
+In many ways, we have created a world that is trying to kill us.

-It’s time we got our heads screwed on straight about this patriarchy thing.
+It’s time we got our heads screwed on straight about this “patriarchy” thing.
 We have to remember that our culture was not constructed by some other people to oppress us.
 As with almost every case where we’re tempted to say that “they” did something (and therefore how we didn’t), in most cases there is no they.
 It was some prior version of we that, over the centuries, created what eventually resulted in the culture that we live in—which, of course, is constantly evolving.
 We built it, and we can—and are—changing it.
-Culture is the ongoing external expression of the collective unconscious, and so it is constantly changing, mostly without our conscious effort.

 Plenty of good men

-None of these men that I know are dicks…despite the fact that yes, they do all have one—and even like to use them!
+None of the men that I know are dicks…despite the fact that yes, they do all have one—and even like to use them!

 Imagine that.